Radiating black holes in general relativity need not be singular: Abstract

 \section{Abstract}

 It is common knowledge that black holes necessarily contain a region where general relativity breaks down, due to the inevitable formation of either a curvature singularity or a Cauchy horizon.
 In this work we challenge this view by analyzing a charged spherically symmetric black hole formed through gravitational collapse and evaporating via Hawking radiation.
-We show that the electromagnetic repulsion and the violation of energy conditions due to the presence of Hawking radiation are be sufficient to avoid the formation of both a singularity and a Cauchy horizon.
-We argue that a similar mechanism may apply to astrophysical black holes in which the role of the electric charge is replaced by the angular momentum.\\ \, \rule{6.5cm}{0.4pt}\\ \href{mailto:difilippo@itp.uni-frankfurt.de}{difilippo@itp.uni-frankfurt.de}
+We show that the electromagnetic repulsion and the violation of energy conditions due to the presence of Hawking radiation can be sufficient to avoid the formation of both a singularity and a Cauchy horizon.
+We argue that a similar mechanism may apply to astrophysical black holes in which the role of the electric charge is replaced by the angular momentum.